• Territory management

 Avoid widescale account transfers that alienate key stakeholders.
 It makes sense to allow for account exceptions.
 Some customer relations should be maintained to protect and grow revenue.
 An account may sit outside a logical geographic alignment.
 But human input from key stakeholders can balance the logic with the practicalities of winning new business.
 You balance the data with your intuition and experience breakthroughs.

-Connect sales operations, sales leaders, marketing and customers early in your planning process.
-It is a winning formula for minimize disruption (best practice 6).
-And motivates stakeholders because they feel involved.
+Connect sales operations, sales leaders, marketing, and customers early in your planning process.
+This is a winning formula for minimizing disruption (see best practice no. six above) and motivating stakeholders to feel more involved.

-Resource planning is a goal-driven process.
-Set goals for measuring success?
-Consider the impact on:
+Resource allocation in sales is a goal-driven process.
+When setting goals for measuring success, consider the impact on:

 • Revenue